Sigrid Guardrails MCP

 Before reporting ANY task as complete:

-1. Run the Sigrid Code Quality Guardrails tool on all changed production code
+1. Run the Sigrid Code Quality Guardrails tool on all files you changed

-3. Security findings: fix if straightforward, otherwise flag to user
+3. Security findings: fix if contained, otherwise flag to user

 Where to place these instructions